Nandini1521/CapstoneProject_Uni/README.md

 - **Project Summary (`CAPSemi2.pdf`)**: This PDF document offers a concise summary of the entire project.
 It highlights key findings, methodologies, and results in a clear and accessible format, making it easy to understand the project's outcomes without diving into the detailed code.

-## Contact

-If you have any questions or need further information, please contact me at [nandiniwork1521@gmail.com](mailto:nandiniwork1521@gmail.com).

-Thank you for your interest in the Space Mission Outcomes Prediction project!
-Enjoy exploring the repository and feel free to reach out with any feedback or questions.

----

-Nandini Mehta